jamessynge/TinyAlpacaServer/README.md

 string, and `TASLIT(value)` is preferred if you also want to know the length without search the string for the terminating NUL.

+NOTE: An additional problem with `F(str)` is that the symbol `F` is used in existing libraries, so including both Arduino.h and those existing libraries can easily lead to compilation failures or other errors.
+So, I've defined `FLASHSTR` as a direct replacement of Arduino's `F` for those cases where that is what is desired.

 ## Improvement Priorities

 1. DONE: High-Resolution PWM for CoverCalibrator.